 - the completed:

 - a resume of no more than three pages; and

 - a one page pitch describing how your skills, qualifications and experience match the duty statement for the advertised position.

 Your completed application must be emailed to: IPEARecruit [at] ipea.gov.au by 11:30pm (Canberra Time) on the closing date.
 It is preferred that your email attachments are submitted as PDF or MS Word documents.
-Please also include the position number in the Subject Line of your email to confirm the position you are applying for.
+Please also include the position number and your surname in the Subject Line of your email to confirm the position you are applying for.

 If you experience any difficulties submitting your application please e-mail: IPEARecruit [at] ipea.gov.au prior to 4:00pm (Canberra Time) on the closing date.